 Cleveland Indians prepared to discuss changing team name

-The Cleveland Indians are prepared to consider changing their name, Ken Rosenthal of The Athletic reported and the team confirmed in a statement Friday.
+The Cleveland Indians are prepared to consider a name change, Ken Rosenthal of The Athletic reported and the team confirmed in a statement Friday.

 [Still time to join or create a fantasy baseball league for the short season]